ylhyra/ylhyra_content/not_data/project/About.md

 # About

-Ylhýra is a collaborative project that publishes software and material for making Icelandic accessible to language learners.
+Ylhýra is a collaborative project that publishes material and software for Icelandic-as-a-second-language students.
 Our own content is available under [[Project:License|an open license]].
 This site was first published in 2020.

 {{spacer|10}}
 <div class="centered-button">